Consumer credit and guarantees

-In limited situations, you may be able to withdraw the guarantee after the credit is first provided under the credit contract.
+In limited situations you may be able to withdraw the guarantee after the credit is first provided under the credit contract.
 You may be able to limit the amount of money you are liable for by withdrawing a guarantee from further advances.
 You should get legal advice.

-If you’ve ever applied for credit then you will have a credit history or credit report.
+If you’ve ever applied for credit, then you will have a credit history or credit report.

 A credit report has information about your credit history including:

-Credit providers, such as lenders or utility providers (phone, electricity, gas, water etc.), can access your credit report and use it to decide if they’ll give you a loan or provide a service.
+Credit providers, such as lenders or utility providers (phone, electricity, gas, water etc) can access your credit report and use it to decide if they’ll give you a loan or provide a service.

-A number of credit reporting agencies in Australia collect your credit information.
+Several credit reporting agencies in Australia collect your credit information.
 These include:

 You may have credit reports with more than one of these credit agencies.

-You can also receive a free credit report if you have applied for credit and been refused in the past 3 months.
+You can also get a free credit report if you have applied for credit and been refused in the past 3 months.
 The credit reporting agency must give you a copy of your report within 10 days of your request.